Johannes Huber

-Johannes Huber (born 12 January 1987) is a German politician and since 2017 member of the Bundestag.
+Johannes Huber (born 12 January 1987 in Moosburg an der Isar) is a German politician and, since 2017, a member of the Bundestag.

 Life and politics

 Huber was born 1987 in the West German town of Moosburg and studied sociology at the Catholic University of Eichstätt-Ingolstadt.

-Huber entered the AfD in 2014 and became after the 2017 German federal election member of the bundestag.
-In December 2021 Huber left the AfD and their parliamentary group.
+Huber entered the AfD in 2014 and became, after the 2017 German federal election, a member of the Bundestag.
+In December 2021 Huber left the AfD and its parliamentary group.

 Political positions

-At the end of November 2021, Johannes Huber wrote instructions in a closed Telegram group on how to achieve a false positive test result in a PCR test for a Covid-19 infection.
+At the end of November 2021, Johannes Huber wrote instructions in a closed Telegram group on how to achieve a false positive test result in a PCR test for a COVID-19 infection.
 After two weeks of quarantine, one could have achieved the status of a recovered person and, despite the lack of a vaccination, would not be subject to the access restrictions imposed by the 2G rule.
-When his statements became public he wrote that his instructions were obviously useless and "obviously not serious".
+When his statements became public, he wrote that his instructions were obviously useless and "obviously not serious".